FAQ

 Can I just come by and see the studio?

 Sorry, but hours are for clients and by appointment only.
-My work can be very delicate at times and it's difficult if I'm interrupted.
+Taxidermy work can be very delicate and can disruptions can have a detrimental effect on the specimens.
 If you would like to schedule a paid tour of the space or a demonstration, email info@preytaxidermy.com to book an event.
-Otherwise, check out my Instagram for upcoming events and classes.
+We do hold Taxidermy Lab events, where we invite the public to see the studio, ask questions, see our ongoing work, and see live demonstrations.
+Check our class page for our regular Lab events.

 I found a hawk!
 Will you taxidermy it for me?

 Nope.
-I believe in following our environmental protection laws.
-If you found a hawk, owl, hummingbird, native bird or other protected specimen I cannot legally mount it for you.
-I only have the privilege of working on protected and endangered specimens for museums, institutions and indigenous peoples with permits.
+We believe in following our environmental protection laws.
+If you found a hawk, owl, hummingbird, native bird or other protected specimen we cannot legally mount it for you.
+Prey has the privilege of working on protected and endangered specimens for museums, institutions and indigenous peoples with permits.
+Furthermore, California has strict roadkill laws and you are not legally allowed to pick up anything you find on the side of the road for taxidermy.

 Additionally, it's a federal offense for you to even have possession of it.
 Put it back where you found it and back away slowly.